 INPUT by adding the following line:

-loop() function, create a variable that holds the current time in seconds.
+loop() function, create a variable that holds the number of milliseconds that have passed since the sketch has been running.

 rowData variable by adding the following lines after

 25That's it!
-Now your code should be generating dynamic values and adding them to your Google Spreadsheet.
+Now your sketch should be generating dynamic values and adding them to your Google Spreadsheet.

 Now that you've mastered working with Google Spreadsheets, why not check out the rest of the 2000+ Choreos in our Library and get inspired for your next project.